NCWIT Award for Aspirations in Computing

 Applicants must first create or update an aspirations.org account here.

-Then, students can apply online, beginning September 1, 2020 and submit a completed application by the early deadline by 11:59 p.m Eastern Standard Time (EST) on October 15, 2020 to receive an invitation to the AiC Tech-Blazers VIP Event.
-To be considered for the 2021 Award for AiC, applicants must submit an application by the final deadline at 11:59 p.m.
-EST on November 5, 2020.
+Then, students can apply online, beginning September 1, 2021.
+To be considered for the 2022 Award for AiC, applicants must submit a completed application by the final deadline at 11:59 p.m.
+EST on November 5, 2021.

 The application includes several short essays and multiple-choice sections: